 So what are the demographics on all of this?
 I have a totally anecdotal sense that the top 40 station in my town is mostly targeted at 25-45 year old white women, which would definitely explain a lack of hip-hop crossover.
 Their morning DJs are in their 40s and spend a lot of time talking about their kids.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Wednesday, 19 December 2018 02:55 (three months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Wednesday, 19 December 2018 02:55 (five months ago) Permalink

 Whereas the urban station has no morning show at all and just plays Drake-Migos-Drake-Cardi-Drake-Malone etc.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Wednesday, 19 December 2018 02:56 (three months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Wednesday, 19 December 2018 02:56 (five months ago) Permalink

 Part of the problem may be in thinking of pop stations as mainstream and urban stations as something lesser, when they're actually both just niches.
 (Even if one niche is say 40 percent larger in its reach than the other.)

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Wednesday, 19 December 2018 02:58 (three months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Wednesday, 19 December 2018 02:58 (five months ago) Permalink

 ― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Tuesday, December 18, 2018 9:55 PM (yesterday) Bookmark Flag Post Permalink